-“Making the Automaton Speak: Hearing Voices in the Eighteenth Century,” essay commissioned for AI Narratives, edited by Sarah Dillon, Kanta Dihal, Stephen Cave, under contract with Oxford University Press.
+“Making the Automaton Speak: Hearing Voices in the Eighteenth Century,” AI Narratives, edited by Sarah Dillon, Kanta Dihal, Stephen Cave, under contract with Oxford University Press.

-“Facing the Dummy in Eighteenth-Century Aesthetic Discourse,” essay commissioned for The Routledge Handbook of Dehumanization, edited by Maria Kronfeldner, under contract with Routledge.
+“Facing the Dummy in Eighteenth-Century Aesthetic Discourse,” The Routledge Handbook of Dehumanization, edited by Maria Kronfeldner, under contract with Routledge.

-“Cottage Dreams and Desires,” essay commissioned for Home is Where the Start Is: Interrogating Eighteenth-Century Domesticity, edited by Karen Lipsedge and Stephen Hague, under consideration at Routledge.
+“Cottage Dreams and Desires,” Home is Where the Start Is: Interrogating Eighteenth-Century Domesticity, edited by Karen Lipsedge and Stephen Hague, under contract at Routledge.

 “Andrew Marvell’s Archival Traces,” special issue of Marvell Studies, guest edited by Diane Purkiss.